dymmond/esmerald/docs/configurations/jwt.md

 ```

 !!! info
-    The example uses a supported [JWTAuthMiddleware](../databases/tortoise/middleware.md#jwtauthmiddleware)
+    The example uses a supported [JWTAuthMiddleware](../databases/saffier/middleware.md#jwtauthmiddleware)
-    from Esmerald with Tortoise ORM.
+    from Esmerald with Saffier ORM.

 ## Parameters